symfony/symfony-docs/book/service_container.rst

 .. tip::

     In this section, service configuration files are referred to as *resources*.
-    This is to highlight that fact that, while most configuration resources will be files (e.g. YAML, XML, PHP), Symfony2 is so flexible that configuration could be loaded from anywhere (e.g. a database or even via an external web service).
+    This is to highlight the fact that, while most configuration resources will be files (e.g. YAML, XML, PHP), Symfony2 is so flexible that configuration could be loaded from anywhere (e.g. a database or even via an external web service).